camunda/camunda-docs-manual/content/user-guide/ext-client/_index.md

 ---

-The **Camunda external task client** allows you to set up remote service tasks for your workflow.
+The **Camunda External Task Client** allows you to set up remote service tasks for your workflow.
 There is a supported [Java](https://github.com/camunda/camunda-bpm-platform/tree/master/clients/java) as well as [JavaScript](https://github.com/camunda/camunda-external-task-client-js) implementation.

 ## Features